CompositionalIT/farmer/docs/content/api-overview/resources/cdn.md

 There are three builders available:
 * The CDN builder, which maps to a CDN profile.
 * The Endpoint builder, which creates endpoints and custom domains.
 Endpoints are created within a CDN.
-* The Rule builder, which creates CDN rules with conditions and actions that can be added to an endpoint
+* The CDN Rule builder, which creates CDN rules with conditions and actions that can be added to an endpoint

 #### CDN Builder Keywords
 | Keyword | Purpose |